mlip-cmu/s2025/assignments/I4_explainability.md

 The task is to generate two forms of transparency mechanisms/explanations, discuss policy compliance, and reflect on the experience:

+**Policy understanding:** Read the policy and identify what the company wants to achieve with the internal policy.
+This should guide the following two steps.

 **Global explanations about the model or data:** Consider what external stakeholders might want to know about the product, the model, or the data (transparency).
 Create a HTML site that includes information about the data or model in a form that the company producing the product may disclose for transparency.
 This might include information about the data, about accuracy, about important features, or about fairness.
 We recommend but do not require automating the creation of this site.

 **Individual explanations for predictions:** Identify what users or stakeholders would benefit from explanations about individual predictions and select one of them.
 Write code that produces an explanation for a specific prediction.
 Your code (e.g., a command line program or notebook) should receive the inputs for model inference and generate a prediction and corresponding explanation for a relevant stakeholder.
 The explanation should be presented as an HTML site -- ideally your code automatically generates HTML sites for any input (see scaffolding in the provided notebook), but you can also create the sites for two examples manually with the output of explainability tools.